Add-Ons For Your Event

 Name In Lights as an add-on is $50

 Name In Lights is an inexpensive way to really personalize the night.
-Name In Lights is where I create a special slide that has the event or dignitary(s) name.
+Name In Lights is where I create a special slide that has the event or honoree's name.
 I then use a special DJ light to broadcast it up onto a wall.
 Depending on the distance from my booth to the wall I select, the image ends up about the size of a hood of a car.
 I always try to make them fit the situation so I may put a heart around a bride and groom's name or a mini that looks like a pumpkin for their car Halloween party.

 The great thing about Name In Lights is that the image on the wall really seems to find its way into pictures.
 If you scan through the pictures on the Past Shows Page, you will see lots of examples.